Brand Policy: Trademarks, Logos, Colors, and Seal

-- A University Mark that features the mascot of one of the University campuses.
-Official versions of the Mascot Marks in the allowed color combinations are available from the Office of University Relations on each coordinate campus and, for the Twin Cities campus, on the Images Library.
+- A University mark that features the mascot of one of the system campuses.
+Official versions of the mascot marks in the approved color combinations are available from the Office of University Relations on each system campus and, for the Twin Cities campus, on the Our Brand website.

 - Official University Business

-- The identification of University Units; programs and events sponsored by the University; and activities conducted in the ordinary and regular course of business of the University.
+- Work that supports the University’s mission of teaching, research, and public service including programs and events sponsored by the University and activities conducted in the ordinary and regular course of business of the University.